AyaanSRobot/Gazebo_simulation/README.md

 ### For later
 - [ ] Get/try LiDAR
-- [ ] Create a launchfile, or similar, to launch rviz and gazebo with the model
+- [x] Create a launchfile, or similar, to launch rviz and gazebo with the model
     - [x] rviz with robot
-    - [ ] Gazebo with robot
+    - [x] Gazebo with robot
 - [ ] Make it run in the docker thingy
 - [ ] Create a world with Formula student cones
 - [ ] Create path planning

-## Runing the rviz simulation
+## Runing rviz and gazebo with a model
 Make sure to have sourced the ROS installation as the 'underlay'.

 Be sure to be in the ROS soruce folder `Gazebo_simulation`.